 Billikopf is the recipient of the 1989 National Association for County Agricultural Agents (NACAA) Achievement Award and the 2006 Distinguished Service Award.
 He has received a number of other awards from NACAA, including two National Winner communication awards: Webpage in 1999 (Agricultural Labor Management); and Publication in 2006 (for his book Labor Management in Agriculture: Cultivating Personnel Productivity, 2nd Edition, 2003).

 Billikopf is also author of Party-Directed Mediation (3rd Edition, 2014), as well as chapters in Large Dairy Herd Management (1992), Small Farm Handbook (1994), and Container Nursery Production and Business Management Manual (2014) and Editor of Dairy Incentive Pay (4th Edition, 2005).
+He has authored a number of books in Spanish, also.
+Bilikopf has been sought out both in and out of agriculture.

 His latest research deals with the contributions of caucusing and most especially pre-caucusing in mediation and has developed a mediation model called Party-Directed Mediation (PDM) and the Negotiated Performance Appraisal (NPA).
 He presented both of these models at the International Association for Conflict Management (IACM) meetings in Seville, Spain and Kyoto, Japan.
 In the area of worker productivity he has been working on piece-rate pay as well as quality control issues.